XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/install-rippled.md

 Once you have your stock `rippled` server running, you may want to consider running it as a validating server.
 For information about validating servers and why you might want to run one, see [Run rippled as a Validator](run-rippled-as-a-validator.html).

+Having trouble getting your `rippled` server started?
+See [rippled Server Won't Start](server-wont-start.html).

 ## Additional Configuration

 <!--{# TODO: Once post-rippled-install.md PR is merged, include it here to get latest, consistent info. #}-->

 `rippled` should connect to the XRP Ledger with the default configurations.
 However, you can change your settings by editing the `rippled.cfg` file.

 For recommendations about configuration settings, see [Capacity Planning](capacity-planning.html).

-Changes to the `[node_db]`, `[debug_logfile]`, or `[database_path]` sections may require you to give the `rippled` user and group ownership to your new configured path: ***TODO: I added [node_db] to this list - okay?***

-    $ chown -R rippled:rippled <configured path> ***TODO: Is `rippled:rippled` just an example value?
-When I run this command on macOS, I get `chown: rippled: illegal group name.` When I run it on centos, I get chown: changing ownership of ... : Operation not permitted***

-Restart `rippled` for any configuration changes to take effect: ***TODO: when I try this on macOS, I get `sudo: service: command not found`.
-I don't think the `service` command exists for macOS.
-For macOS, can the user just stop (ctrl+c?
-Not sure if that is the proper way to stop the service) and start rippled (sudo ./rippled) instead?
-For centos and ubuntu, we use `sudo systemctl start rippled.service` to start the service - below should we use `sudo systemctl restart rippled.service` - just to be consistent?***
+You must restart `rippled` for any configuration changes to take effect:

+  * For Ubuntu and CentOS/Red Hat:

-    $ sudo service rippled restart
+        $ sudo systemctl restart rippled.service

+  * For macOS, use Ctrl-C to stop `rippled` and then start it again:

+        $ ./rippled

 ### Connect Your `rippled` to the XRP Test Net

 Ripple has created the [XRP Test Network](https://ripple.com/build/xrp-test-net/) to provide a testing platform for the XRP Ledger.
 XRP Test Net funds are not real funds and are intended for testing only.
-You may want to connect your `rippled` server to the XRP Test Net to test out and understand `rippled` functionality before connecting to the production XRP Ledger Network. ***TODO: stated correctly?***
+You can connect your `rippled` server to the XRP Test Net to test out and understand `rippled` functionality before connecting to the production XRP Ledger Network.
+You can also use the XRP Test Net to verify that your own code interacts correctly with `rippled`.

 **Note:** The XRP Test Net ledger and balances are reset on a regular basis.